ImAKappa/hangman/README.md

 Front-end webdev is a bizarre world, but I'm getting used to it.

-**Hangman**: Instead of filling in the hangman as you would on pencil and paper, the webapp indicates remaining attempts using a stack of boxes below the hangman's feet.
+**Hangman**: Instead of filling in the hangman as you would on pencil and paper, the webapp shows a live hangman on a platform.
+If players run out of lives, the platform drops, and then the hangmang suspends and dies (┬┬﹏┬┬)

-For each wrong guess, one box is removed, until eventually the hangman is suspended and dies (┬┬﹏┬┬)
+It would be cool if the rope was tied to the 'g' in 'Hangman', and when the rope drops, the background fades to black and you only see a spot light on the hanged man and a 'Play Again' button.
+Not sure how to implement that just yet.

 **Tech Stack**:
 - [Svelte](https://svelte.dev/)